kwaldenphd/databases/README.md

 We won't cover these functions in this lab, but SQL syntax includes functions that can group query results by particular fields and perform basic arithmetic functions on values in a database.

-To learn more, visit Library Carpentry's ["Aggregating & calculating values" tutorial](https://librarycarpentry.org/lc-sql/04-aggregating-calculating/index.html) and W3Schools' ["SQL Tutorial"](https://www.w3schools.com/sql/default.asp) pages for specific aggregating and calculating functions.
+To learn more, visit Library Carpentry's [Aggregating & calculating values page](https://librarycarpentry.org/lc-sql/04-aggregating-calculating/index.html) and W3Schools' [SQL Tutorial](https://www.w3schools.com/sql/default.asp) pages for specific aggregating and calculating functions.

 ## Joins